willemhelmet/whp-lovr-project/README.md

-# WHP LOVR PROJECT
+# LOVR-BOY
-I want to practice building a larger-scale project in LOVR.
-The goal is to have a foundation I can build other gameplay systems on top of.
+This is a VR interactive framework built on LOVR.
+The main goal is to 1) teach me how to build a complex system for VR experiences, and 2) build a VR framework that will allow me to quickly build experiences for a wide range of VR headsets.

 ## Project Structure
 One thing I would really like to do is have an organized and understandable file structure.
 Below is my first pass